NickyMateev/IS-Introduction-to-Programming/Week02/README.md

 ## What's a computer program?

 A computer program is simply **a sequence of instructions that are executed by the computer**.
 Programming languages like **C++** allow us to write such instructions(*code*).
-With the help of a program called a *compiler* we can convert our code into machine code understandable by the CPU.
+With the help of a program called a *compiler* we can convert our programming code into machine code understandable by the CPU.
 After our code is compiled we can run it and see the result of our program.

 ## Structure of a basic C++ program:
 This is called the **main function**: